miwoh/d-bck-as/README.md

 | 99009 | A database backup failed |

 ## TODOS
-Make sure the backups (AND LOGS) can be stored on mounted filesystems
+Make sure the backups (AND LOGS) can be stored on mounted filesystems (shutil.move) - if thats not possible give a message telling the user that cross-filesystem copy is inavailable w this script